MRU-F2025-COMP3504/mru-exchange/README.md

   - Review-related functionality

 #### 3.3 pages
-All font end React pages in .tsx format
+All front end React pages in .tsx format.
+Also has a __test__ folder for any frontend tests the page needs to run.

 #### 3.4 shared
 - Shared utilities, components, hooks, and configuration